IU-PR/Capstone_project/content/docs/2024/SceneGenAI/week1.md

 4. What metrics will you use to measure the success of your project?

-   Leroy Merlin representatives will evaluate the success of the project based on their satisfaction with the results and factors such as image realism, processing speed and user interface usability.
+   Leroy Merlin representatives will evaluate the success of the project based on their satisfaction with the results and factors such as image realism, processing speed, and user interface usability.

 5. How do you plan to iterate and pivot if necessary based on user feedback?

    We will identify areas that need improvement and prioritize them for future updates.
-We are willing to adjust our approach based on this feedback, ensuring the system aligns with the needs and preferences of our client.
+We are willing to adjust our approach based on the feedback from case holder, ensuring the system aligns with his needs and preferences.